Unified theory for joint covariance properties under geometric image transformations for spatio-temporal receptive fields according to the generalized Gaussian derivative model for visual receptive fields: The generalized Gaussian derivative model for spatio-temporal receptive fields

 for different orders $n$ of temporal differentiation, or velocity-adapted temporal derivatives

 for different image velocities $v = (v_1, v_2)^T$ and orders $n$ of temporal differentiation.

-Specifically, in relation to the parameters $\Sigma$ and $v$ of the purely spatio-temporal smoothing component of the spatio-temporal receptive fields in (\ref{eq-spat-temp-RF-model}), the image orientations $\varphi$ in the directional derivative operators (\ref{eq-dir-der-def}) should be chosen in the directions of the eigendirections of the spatial covariance matrix $\Sigma$, whereas the image velocities $v$ in the velocity-adapted derivative operator should be chosen equal to the image velocity $v$ in the spatio-temporal smoothing kernel.
+Specifically, in relation to the parameters $\Sigma$ and $v$ of the purely spatio-temporal smoothing component of the spatio-temporal receptive fields in (\ref{eq-spat-temp-RF-model}), the image orientations $\varphi$ in the directional derivative operators (\ref{eq-dir-der-def}) should preferably be chosen in the directions of the eigendirections of the spatial covariance matrix $\Sigma$, whereas the image velocities $v$ in the velocity-adapted derivative operators $\partial_{\bar t}^n$ should preferably be chosen equal to the image velocity $v$ in the spatio-temporal smoothing kernel $T(x, t;\; s, \Sigma, \tau, v)$.